 Authors for whom English is a second language may choose to have their manuscript professionally edited before submission or during the review process.
 Authors wishing to pursue a professional English-language editing service should make contact and arrange payment with the editing service of their choice.
 For more details regarding the recommended services, please refer to http://authorservices.wiley.com/bauthor/english_language.asp

 An abstract or summary must be submitted on a separate page.
 It must not exceed 250 words in length and must be acceptable for use without revision by abstracting services.

 In the interests of readability, authors of articles referred to in the review should not be mentioned in the text except where essential.
 For example, 'Prophylactic doses of furosemide appear to prevent renal failure in this model (1).' is preferable to 'Studies by Smith et al. (1) have shown that prophylactic doses of furosemide...'.
 Each reference receives its own number; '1A' is unacceptable, for instance.
 The numbers of the references should be enclosed in parentheses on the line of writing within the narrative.
 A citation should be listed as 'in press' if it has received final acceptance from a journal or book editor; articles that are in review or that have been conditionally accepted pending revision should be treated as 'personal communications' or 'unpublished data' and should not be added to the references.
-All authors should be listed whenever possible.
-Abbreviations for journal titles should follow The List of Journals Indexed in Index Medicus, available at www.nlm.nih.gov/tsd/serials/lji.html.
+In References retain up to six authors, if more than six authors then retain first six authors followed by et al. Abbreviations for journal titles should follow The List of Journals Indexed in Index Medicus, available at www.nlm.nih.gov/tsd/serials/lji.html.
 The following examples demonstrate correct style: